Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 I didn't need enough breakfast.
 Today food is important.
 You should definitely.
 My girlfriend is like eight and a half months pregnant right now.
 So I have to feed her also or she'll relations.
 Thank you.
 We're super, super excited.
 We're making a main character.
 We're naming him wolf game.
 So oh my god, amazing.

 Yeah, right.
 Super stoked about that.
 I gotta build a grill like this weekend.
 Well, honestly, my best to look for that and congratulations to you both.
 I hope everything goes well But yeah, Duke get some food.
 It is.
 It's good time.
 Thanks.
 I'll see you around.
-See you next week later did
+See you next week later did.